-James C. Kellner is an associate attorney primarily concentrating in the areas of civil and commercial litigation, with an emphasis on insurance litigation, business litigation, contractual disputes, commercial mortgage foreclosure, corporate, real estate and fraud-based claims.
-Mr. Kellner also has experience in the litigation of disputes involving clouds on title to real property including lis pendens and claims of lien, sellers and brokers concerning real estate agreements, as well as commercial landlord-tenant matters, non-compete agreements, and cases involving corporate and shareholder disputes over ownership and managerial control.
-Mr. Kellner also has experience in construction litigation and licensing matters, and handles general contract matters and commercial transactions.
+James C. Kellner is a partner in the Firm primarily concentrating his practice in the areas of civil and commercial litigation, with an emphasis on insurance litigation, business litigation, contractual, corporate and real estate disputes, commercial mortgage foreclosures, and fraud-based claims.
+Mr. Kellner also has experience in the litigation of disputes involving clouds on title to real property including lis pendens and claims of lien, as well as commercial landlord-tenant matters, non-compete agreements, and cases involving corporate and shareholder disputes over ownership and managerial control.
+Mr. Kellner also handles cases involving construction litigation and licensing matters, and general contract matters and commercial transactions.

 Mr. Kellner is admitted to practice law in all Florida state courts, as well as the U.S. District Court for the Southern District of Florida.
 Prior to joining the Firm, Mr. Kellner was an attorney in the litigation department of Stearns Weaver Miller Weissler Alhadeff & Sitterson, P.A. in its Miami office.

 PUBLISHED APPELLATE OPINIONS

 - Waterhouse Construction Group Inc., et. al. v.
 5891 SW 64 St, LLC, et. al, 949 So.
 2d 1095 (Fla.
 3rd DCA 2007) (reversing portion of the trial court’s order denying arbitration and remanding to trial court with directions to grant the defendants’ motions to stay litigation and compel arbitration).